 Class-Action Lawsuits

-A class-action lawsuit is a suit that represents a class of people who have similar issues to litigate against the same defendant.
-In a class action, every claimant on the plaintiff’s side will get a share of any class-action settlements or judgment.
+A class action lawsuit is a suit that represents a class of people who have similar issues to litigate against the same defendant.
+Class action cases can involve a few dozen members or millions of potential plaintiffs.
+In a class action claim, claimants and class members share in the court judgment or class action settlement.

 - Personal injury mass torts